Item Number: #P-03

 In regards to the Ice Tea Plate and the Finger Bowl Plates, I can attest that the Ice Tea Plate does accommodate the Finger Bowl nicely.
 It is widely accepted and published through other sources that the Ice Tea Plate is identical to the latter version of the Finger Bowl Plate, which has a serrated edge.
 As of yet, I have not been able to verify through official Fostoria records if the American pattern ever implemented a second plate to be used with the Finger Bowls.
 Only the original underplate is shown in catalogs thus far.
 Regardless of whether the second version is fact or fiction, it does appear to be the original Ice Tea Plate.

 The inside curvature of the Ice Tea Plate is more pronounced, and the outer rim or edge of the plate is higher (about ¾” high) – allowing for items to sit securely on the plate without slippage.
 The 1915 Catalog Supplement does show the Ice Tea glass being paired with the Ice Tea Plate, and the Finger Bowl being paired with the original smooth-edged version of the Finger Bowl Plate.

-If you are interested in purchasing this piece, please click the following sponsored link for available Plates on eBay.
+Please click the following sponsored link for available Plates on eBay.
 Bear in mind; however, that these type of plates are sometimes mistaken for the Bread and Butter Plates, etc. Many people do not know their correct name, so you will need to search for all types of plates in case they are misclassified.
 The Ice Tea Plates are rare, so it is possible that your search results will be slim.